 75 Works for our 75th Anniversary, $ priceless.
 A recent bequest from the estate of Betsy Wyeth of 27 major works by N.C., Andrew, and Jamie Wyeth is launching an effort to acquire new works for the collection to celebrate the Farnsworth’s anniversary in 2023.
 Like most of its peer institutions, soaring prices for art means that we rely on gifts from collectors and patrons.
 A long-range collecting plan will identify and fill gaps in our collection and broaden our ability to tell richer and more in-depth stories of Maine’s role in American art.
 The museum has a detailed process for accepting gifts of art.
 We invite you to learn more if you are interested in donating to the museum in this way.

 Maine Art Now, $425,000.
 The Farnsworth Art Museum plays an integral role in enhancing Maine’s creative economy and telling the stories of the state’s prolific and prodigious artists.
 Within that rich artistic tradition, the Farnsworth seeks to increase its curatorial focus on contemporary art to broaden and diversify its impact for the twenty-first century.
 Private support will allow us to hire guest curators, with a goal of producing three contemporary art exhibitions over the next three years.

 To be a national leader among American museums, we must take our programs and physical assets to the next level.
 We hope you will join us in our campaign to secure the Farnsworth’s future.
-Please call Chief Advancement Officer Ann Scheflen at 207-707-2972 or email email@example.com for more information.
+Please contact Chief Advancement Officer Ann Scheflen at firstname.lastname@example.org for more information.